 This ‘In Search of Happiness’ blog talks about a very unique idea I came across while travelling in Bhutan.
 This idea, if practised daily, can really help you distress in daily life!

 I found Bhutan a rather charming and fascinating place.
 No matter how worldly and materialistic your approach towards life is, if you travel Bhutan with an open mind, their philosophical and idealistic culture would force you to contemplate on some of the most confusing questions concerning human existence.

 During my visit to Bhutan, and in search of happiness, I happened to spend a chilly evening with a couple of friends I met in Thimpu.

 They shared with me a unique Bhutanese philosophy that left me spilling my guts out.
-These young men had no decent excuse to ponder or even believe in such crazy ideologies – and their firm belief left me startled.
+These young men had no decent excuse to ponder or even believe in such crazy ideologies, yet they were doing it.
+Their firm belief left me startled.

-The entire conversation around such a cheesy topic started when – during our philosophical conversation – they happened to ask me about that one thing I want from my life.
+The entire conversation around such life and death started when – during our philosophical conversation – they happened to ask me about that one thing I want from my life.

 Where most of us spend a considerable amount of time reading self-help books and joining laughter group therapy sessions – this realistic approach towards one of the most unrealistic problems of today seemed like a perfect solution to me.

 These culturally rich places like Bhutan always find a way to surprise us, to teach us something good, provided we are open to the possibility of surprises and not weighed down with our own beliefs.

 PS: My best advice – though it’s not possible for many western tourists – is to visit Bhutan like an independent traveller to experience its rich culture.
 Though it’s a little hard to do backpacking in Bhutan I would still suggest you not seek out package tours and rather travel on your own, trying to find your own way to indulge in the country’s more “authentic” experiences.